 Black or African American.
 A person having origins in any of the black racial groups of Africa.
-Terms such as "Haitian" or "Negro" can be used in addition to "Black or African American."
+Terms such as "Haitian" or "Negro" can be used in addition to

 Native Hawaiian or Other Pacific Islander.
-A person having origins in any of the original peoples of Hawali, Guam, Samoa, or other Pacific Islands.
+A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.